ahlimany/final-project/README.md

 Generate an AI-powered analyst report identifying threats and solutions.
 Display a dashboard and save an HTML report in the reports/ directory.

-## API Keys:

-Replace the placeholder API keys in cladla.py (e.g., ABUSEIPDB_API_KEY, VIRUSTOTAL_API_KEY, GEMINI_API_KEY) with your own valid keys from the respective services.

 ## Output:

 Check the console for a real-time dashboard.